ludiosarchive/Protojson/README.txt

 -	Prefer to have lines <= 80 characters, but always less than 100.
 -	In docstrings, use epytext, but don't use @param, @type, etc.
 	Few people know how to maintain those annotations.

+If you add tests, make sure to update run_tests.py!